leandroreiz/50-projects-in-50-days/README.md

 # 50-projects-in-50-days

-This repo includes 50 mini projects in HTML, CSS &amp; JavaScript that relate to the DOM (Document Object Model).
+At the end of this project, this repo will include 50 mini projects in HTML, CSS &amp; JavaScript that relate to the DOM (Document Object Model).

+This will work as a daily practice to keep my skills sharp while I study React.

+I am starting this project on **February 6th, 2022.**